numencode/wn-syncops-plugin/README.md

 ## Dropbox setup

-Dropbox is very easy to configure and upon the registration on https://www.dropbox.com/register it offers free 2GB of cloud storage space.
+Dropbox is very easy to configure and upon the registration on [Dropbox website](https://www.dropbox.com/register) it offers free 2GB of cloud storage space.
 In order to setup the Dropbox, complete the registration, add the [NumenCode Dropbox Adapter Plugin](https://packagist.org/packages/numencode/wn-dropboxadapter-plugin)